-Civil rights icon says Trump not ‘legitimate’ president; Trump criticizes him
+Congressman, civil rights icon John Lewis says Trump is not ‘legitimate’ president

 “Donald Trump has proven that his administration will normalize the most extreme fringes of the Republican Party.
 On Inauguration Day, I will not be celebrating.
 I will be organizing and preparing for resistance,” she said Thursday in a statement.

 Reps.
-Luis Gutierrez of Illinois, Jared Huffman of California and Katherine Clark of Massachusetts, are also boycotting the historic event.
+Luis Gutierrez of Illinois, Jared Huffman of California and Katherine Clark of Massachusetts are also boycotting the historic event.

-“I cannot go to (the) inauguration of a man who’s going to appoint people to the Supreme Court and turn back the clock on women and turn back the clock on immigrants and the safety and freedom that we fought for them,” Gutierrez said last month on CNN’s “New Day.”
+“I cannot go to (the) inauguration of a man who’s going to appoint people to the Supreme Court and turn back the clock on women and turn back the clock on immigrants and the safety and freedom that we fought for them,” Gutierrez said last month.AlertMe